-$^{^{2}}$ Please note that the course syllabus is a general plan for the course.
-The schedule and readings are subject to change at the discretion of me.
+&lt;sup>1 Please note that the course syllabus is a general plan for the course.
+The schedule and readings are subject to change at the discretion of the Professor.
 All deviations will be announced to the class and noted on the course eLC page.
-Readings from the Mikesell book are optional.
+Guest speakers will be added. \Case studies from Austin et al. will be assigned based on enrollment.
+Rainey et al. readings are suggested supplemental course material.